One of the worst things that can happen to you as a website owner is to break the law.

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
-Use the information presented above to quickly add legal pages to your WordPress website or blog.
+Hopefully, this article has helped you understand why it’s important to have a compliant website.
+Use the information presented above to quickly add legal pages to your WordPress site.